 The latest research suggests that first call resolution (FCR) is the single-most important KPI for customer-centric, inbound call centers.
-And though its direct correlation with customer satisfaction rates might seem like the only benefit, FCR also impacts operating costs, revenue, and even employee satisfaction.
+Though its direct correlation with customer satisfaction rates might seem like the only benefit, FCR also impacts operating costs, revenue, and even employee satisfaction.

-This KPI for inbound call centers dovetails nicely with first call resolution as well.
+This KPI for inbound call centers ties in with first call resolution as well.
 If customers are calling in multiple times for the same issue, they are likely to be frustrated, which in turn puts added strain on your team of agents.

 This strain can build up quickly, and often leads to high agent turnover, low morale, and even poor customer service.
 (Happy call center agents are more likely to provide helpful, comprehensive customer service.)